Second Sunday of Easter Year A

 Assurance of God's power and presence

 The first part of John's passage is his own Pentecost, and Jesus breathes the Holy Spirit into his followers, sending them out into the world on a mission.
-The Holy Spirit, and God's mission, and the assurance of God's power and presence with us always: such a heritage of joy!
+The Holy Spirit, and God's mission, and the assurance of God's power and presence with us always: such a heritage of trusting and rejoicing!

 The "sin" of which Jesus speaks is the failure to believe.
 The new little community, the church, is the new family or community that is created to support us in our trials and our temptations, and Jesus gives the people the power to heal and forgive one another's weakness and doubt.
 (The trials themselves, according to First Peter, refine our faith like gold.)